sharmalab/datacafe/README.md

 * Browse the web interface for the name node - http://localhost:50070/

-* Once you are done with the execution, you may stop the daemons with
+* Once the execution is complete, you may stop the daemons with

  $HADOOP_HOME/sbin/stop-dfs.sh